 Stormwater Management Law - Stormwater Reconnaissance Plans

-The county enacted a Stormwater Management Law in 2011 requiring the county to develop “reconnaissance” plans that assess current conditions and identify cost-effective projects to directly address flooding and flood damage and impacts in Westchester.
-County projects to lessen the risks and impacts associated with flooding will be guided by these plans.
-A Stormwater Advisory Board created under the law began meeting in 2012, and is advising the county on flood-related matters, including the development of the reconnaissance plans and on projects to better manage stormwater.
+The county enacted a Stormwater Management Law in 2011 requiring the county to assess current conditions and identify cost-effective projects to directly address flooding and flood damage and impacts in Westchester communities.
+County projects to lessen the risks and impacts associated with flooding will also be guided by these plans.
+A Stormwater Advisory Board created under the law began meeting in 2012 and is advising the county on flood-related matters, including the development of the reconnaissance plans and flood mitigation projects funded under the law.

-Under Stormwater Management Law, the county's Department of Planning is charged with developing flood-related stormwater "reconnaissance plans" for each of the county's major watersheds or drainage basins.
+Under the Stormwater Management Law, the county's Department of Planning is charged with developing flood-related stormwater "reconnaissance plans" for each of the county's major watersheds or drainage basins.
 Working with the municipalities in each of these watersheds as well as the county's Department of Public Works and Transportation, Planning has completed all five reconnaissance plans, and they have been approved by the Westchester County Board of Legislators: